EMarc2023/zero-shot-rag-llm-frontend/README.md

 ### How to run the code

-1. Clone the repository by running: `git clone (https://github.com/EMarc2023/zero-shot-rag-llm-frontend)` into your prefered directory (in this example: `frontend` directory).
+1. Clone the repository by running: `git clone (https://github.com/EMarc2023/zero-shot-rag-llm-frontend)` into your preferred directory (in this example: `frontend` directory).
 2. Navigate to the `frontend` directory using command line: `cd frontend`.
 3. Install dependencies: `npm install` or `yarn install`.